 Licensing (registration) requirements

-As ERTRs are expected to constitute Paragraph 1 Securities, a person acting as a broker, agent or intermediary in respect of the sale or purchase of ERTRs or the handling of an offering of ERTRs in the course of a business is required to undergo registration as a Type I financial instruments business operator (FIBO) under the FIEA.
+As ERTRs constitute Paragraph 1 Securities, a person acting as a broker, agent or intermediary in respect of the sale or purchase of ERTRs or the handling of an offering of ERTRs in the course of a business is required to undergo registration as a Type I FIBO under the FIEA.

-Regulations governing cryptoasset derivative transactions have been introduced by the FIEA Revisions to protect users and to ensure that such transactions are appropriately conducted.
-More specifically, for the purposes of subjecting derivative transactions involving financial instruments or financial indicators to certain entry regulations and rules of conduct issued under the FIEA, cryptoassets have been inserted in the definition of 'financial instruments' under the FIEA Revisions.
-Furthermore, the prices, interest rates and other aspects of cryptoassets have been incorporated into the definition of 'financial indicators'.
+Regulations governing cryptoasset derivative transactions have been introduced by the FIEA to protect users and to ensure that such transactions are appropriately conducted.
+More specifically, for the purposes of subjecting derivative transactions involving financial instruments or financial indicators to certain entry regulations and rules of conduct issued under the FIEA, cryptoassets have been inserted in the definition of 'financial instruments' under the FIEA.
+Furthermore, the prices, interest rates and other aspects of cryptoassets have been incorporated into the definition of financial indicators.

 As cryptoassets are now included in the definition of financial instruments, the conduct of over-the-counter derivative transactions related to cryptoassets or intermediary or brokerage activities in relation thereto will also constitute Type I financial instruments business under the FIEA.

-iii Introduction of prohibitions against unfair acts in cryptoasset or cryptoasset derivative transactions
+iii Prohibitions against unfair acts in cryptoasset or cryptoasset derivative transactions

-Insider trading, however, is not regulated under the FIEA Revisions, owing to difficulties both with the formulation of a clear concept of cryptoasset issuers and the identification of undisclosed material facts.
+Insider trading, however, is not regulated under the FIEA, owing to difficulties with both the formulation of a clear concept of cryptoasset issuers and the identification of undisclosed material facts.

 Banking and money transmission

 i Approach of the central bank